 1. The 3 means have a minimum of three Copies of Data

-Three copies imply that in addition to the data in production, you should have two more copies at the minimum.
+Three copies imply that you should have two more copies at the minimum in addition to the production data.
 Why isn’t just one backup sufficient?
 Well, imagine if you have production data on storage device #1 and your backup in storage device #2, both of which have identical characteristics.
 No device is 100 percent immune from failure.
-There’s always a statistical probability, no matter how slim, that any piece of hardware could fail.
+There is always a statistical probability, no matter how slim, that any piece of hardware could fail.

 three Copies of Data

-That’s why having three copies of your data (or more) exponentially grows its safety and makes it much harder to lose it.
+That is why having three copies of your data (or more) exponentially increases its safety and makes it much harder to lose it.

 In the example we discussed in the preceding section, we assumed that the three copies would reside on identical devices.
-Whereas there’s nothing inherently wrong in using the same type of device for your copies, one thing you shouldn’t do is have your copies in one location.
+Whereas there is nothing inherently wrong in using the same type of device for your copies, one thing you shouldn’t do is have your copies in one location.

 For instance, the disks in a RAID may theoretically be independent of one another (after all, RAID stands for Redundant Array of Independent Disks).
 However, in terms of the probability of failure, they aren’t.
 If one disk in a RAID fails, it’s not uncommon for another disk within the RAID to do so as well.